laurapacis/100-days-of-code/log.md

 **Thoughts**: More Librix and fun.
 Also I was preparing some projects to present tomorrow in the interview + JS practice.
 I am very nervous.

 **Link to work**: Nothing to link

+### Day 54: April 29, 2021

+**Today's Progress**: More Librix (final project)

+**Thoughts**: I had my interview today and I think it went well!
+Actually more than an interview it felt like an interesting conversation.
+I hope everything goes well and I can get the position.
+It would be my dream.

+**Link to work**: Nothing to link